 We provide grit bins at selected locations around the county.

 You can use the grit on the road, pavements and other public footways but not for treating private property.
-Misuse of the grit can lead to unnecessary shortages that can cause a danger to motorists.
+Misuse of the grit can lead to unnecessary shortages that can cause a danger to pedestrians and motorists.

 If you require grit or salt for your own property, it can be brought from major builders' merchants or large garden centres.

 Where is my nearest grit bin?

 To find the location of bins in your area, please see our interactive map.

 How do we decide where to place grit bins?